 Harrisburg Area Community College (HACC) requires an applicant seeking a practical nursing certificate to become an LPN to score at least 60 points on the TEAS test.
 This school selects the most-qualified applicants based on their test scores and previous education.
 HACC also offers an RN program that guarantees admission with a TEAS score of 85 or higher, a GPA of 2.5 or higher, and previous completion of one biology course plus one other science course.

 Their Practical Nursing program was completely reconstructed, and the new curriculum rolled out in the Fall of 2019.
 The new curriculum is now totally stackable.
-For students who want to start their career as an LPN then advance their education to a Registered nurse, HACC offers a fantastic option.
-Students who complete the Practical Nursing Program can request admission to the RN program.
+For students who want to start their career as an LPN and then advance their education to a Registered nurse, HACC offers a fantastic option.
+Students who complete the Program can request admission to the RN program.
 They must meet the admission requirements.
-Once admitted to the Associate Degree RN program, they can complete in two semesters.
+Once admitted to the Associate Degree RN program, they can complete it in two semesters.

 School Overview